The benefits of modernising your card processing system

 Starting small and scaling up – one payment product at a time

 Heavy migration is not the only option.
 You don’t need to renew your entire card management platform at once.
 Instead, you can start up small and scale up by launching new products for new markets or segments one by one.
-You can also avoid downtime and service interruptions by pacing all new launches in the course of some weeks.
+You can also avoid downtime and service interruptions by pacing all new launches.

 With Enfuce, you can launch a new product for a new segment in months.
 If you find this approach working for your business, you can expand the usage of our platform little by little.
 Our modular approach lets you choose the best choice for your business and your customers.